VladimirChernev/ts-pl-demo/README.md

 - `npm install`

 - install playwright with dependenices:
-- `npx playwright install --with-deps`
+- using normal set up `npx playwright install` or silent insall `npx playwright install --with-deps`

 - finally run all tests by providing an enviroment and language to use when logging into Banker
 - `npx playwright test`